-When wearing either of these shoes with socks, no-show socks or “invisible” socks are great.
+No-show socks or “invisible” socks are great when wearing either of these shoes with socks.
 They give you the comfort of wearing socks while maintaining a sockless illusion.

 Loafers Vs Moccasins Vs Boat Shoes

-Moccasins are different to both loafers and boat shoes because they don’t have a separate outsole or heel.
+Moccasins are different from both loafers and boat shoes because they don’t have a separate outsole or heel.